Skip to Content

 Why 1246 AD?

 According to J. Meeus’s formula, on December 14, 1245 AD, the December solstice was almost fully aligned with Earth’s perihelion.
-This means the longitude of perihelion was approximately 270Β° (or equivalently, ~90Β° when measured from the vernal equinox).
+This means the longitude of perihelion was approximately 90Β° (measured from the vernal equinox in the direction of Earth’s orbital motion).

 This alignment date determines where we are in the perihelion precession cycle, which in turn determines all other cycle positions.